Sunday & Monday | April 9-10, 2023

 The tulip gardens at Baker Creek are a breathtaking experience and a welcome harbinger of spring!
 We invite you to come and enjoy them at their peak.

-Enjoy expert speakers, local food, unique vendors, greenhouse and garden tours, and old-fashioned entertainment at Baker Creek's Mansfield, Missouri, farm!
+Enjoy expert speakers, local food, unique vendors, greenhouse and garden tours, and old-fashioned entertainment (schedule is here) at Baker Creek's Mansfield, Missouri, farm!
 Join thousands of gardeners, farmers, and craftspeople to celebrate heirloom gardening at our Missouri homeplace.
 Become a vendor or exhibitor, or join us as a guest!

 $15 per vehicle.
 Admission is free, but limited parking requires purchasing a ticket before the festival.
 Hours are 10 a.m. to 6 p.m.